Cholera in Africa and Western Asia (Yemen)

 - Wash your hands frequently with soap and water for at least 20 seconds.
 Do this as often as possible, including before eating or preparing food and after using the bathroom or changing diapers.

 - Use alcohol-based hand sanitizer if soap and water are not available.
-Always keep a bottle with you when you travel.
+Always keep a bottle of hand sanitizer with you when you travel.

 - Seek medical attention immediately.

 - Tell your health care provider where you have been travelling or living.

 - Drink fluids and use oral rehydration salts to prevent dehydration.